datnd35/datnd35.github.io/_posts/2024-10-29-javascript.md

 categories: misc
 ---

+❗As of December 2023 skills assessments are no longer available on LinkedIn, but you can still master your knowledge here❗

 #### Q1.
 Which operator returns true if the two compared values are not equal?

 - [ ] `<>`